Skip to main content Scroll Top

 WORKSHOPS

-CREATIVE FACILITATION IN THE MUSIC CLASSROOM
+ARTFUL FACILITATION IN THE MUSIC CLASSROOM

-This two-day professional development workshop introduces Teaching Artists and program staff to Creative Facilitation as an approach that blends performance, classroom management, and youth development to create engaging, student-centered learning environments.
+This two-day professional development workshop introduces Teaching Artists and program staff to Artful Facilitation as an approach that blends performance, classroom management, and youth development to create engaging, student-centered learning environments.
 Using interactive arts-based methods such as storytelling, movement, music, and collaborative activities, participants will explore how facilitation differs from traditional teaching, particularly in youth-led, group-based settings where participation, connection, and shared ownership are essential.

 Participants will experience and practice concrete strategies for centering student voice and agency, strengthening group dynamics, and building classroom cultures where young people feel safe to take risks and express themselves.
 Designed for staff who may be new to facilitation-based training, this workshop emphasizes practical tools, reflection, and transferable activities that support culturally responsive practice, positive group culture, and meaningful music-making.